 - Focus on habit training

 - Read 4 books about homeschooling or parenting

 - Spend more time outside with my kids

-Step 3: Make SMART Goals
+How to Set SMART Goals Step 3: Determine Your SMART Goals

 When making goals, I often use the acronym SMART.
 I learned about this technique when studying elementary education in college.
 SMART stands for: